F5Networks/f5-declarative-onboarding/docs/big-iq-licensing.rst

 ==========================================================
 If you have an existing BIG-IQ device with a pool of F5 licenses (BIG-IQ License Manager), you can reference it from your Declarative Onboarding declaration in order to license your BIG-IP device.

-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for BIG-IQ License Manager is available in Declarative Onboarding 1.1.0 and later

 To use this feature:

 - You must have an existing BIG-IQ device with a pool of BIG-IP VE licenses.